Not With Our Money, Citizens — Temple Hillel B'nai Torah

 Take the GBIO Pledge

-The pledge goes directly to GBIO's secure system — not to HBT, not to your rabbi, not to anyone in our congregation.
-You choose how much information to share.
-The dollar amount field is entirely optional.
+The pledge goes directly to GBIO's secure system — completely outside HBT and not visible to anyone in our congregation.
+You choose how much information to share, and the dollar amount field is entirely optional.

 Take the GBIO Pledge →